Keynote Speakers

 Professor John Drakakis, University of Stirling

-In Conversation with Michael Bogdanovjohndrakakis
+In Conversation with Michael Bogdanov

 John Drakakis is an Emeritus Professor at the University of Stirling, and a visiting professor at the University of Lincoln and Glyndŵr University, Wrexham.
 He is currently general editor of the New Critical Idiom series, and also the general editor of the forthcoming New Narrative and Dramatic Sources of Shakespeare project, contributing the volume on Shakespeare’s Tragedies.
 He has recently edited Shakespeare’s The Merchant of Venice for the Arden 3 series (2012), and he has jointly edited and contributed to Gothic Shakespeares (2008), and Macbeth in the Arden Critical Guides series (2013).
 He was the editor of Alternative Shakespeares, has edited volumes on Shakespearean Tragedy, and (jointly) Tragedy, and has contributed the edition of Q1 Richard III to the Shakespeare Originals series.
 He has published many articles and reviews in journals, and chapters in edited books, and has guest edited volumes of the ESSE journal, and (jointly) a forthcoming volume of the journal Poetics Today.
 He is a Fellow of the English Association, an elected member of the Academeia Europaea, a trustee of the British Shakespeare Association and chair of its Honorary Fellowships’ sub-committee.